realityexpander/Server.ktor-chat/README.md

 1. Download Git Bash (only if on Windows)

-2. Go to your users folder and open the .ssh folder.
+2. Go to your users folder and open the `~/.ssh` folder.
 Then open Git Bash / Terminal there and generate a key pair:

 `ssh-keygen -m PEM -t rsa -b 2048`